EditorConfig (core/editor)

 The list of plugins to load.

-) or you want to load additional plugins which were not included in a build you use, then you need to specify the plugins using their constructors:// A preset of plugins is a plugin as well. import Essentials from '@ckeditor/ckeditor5-essentials/src/essentials'; // The bold plugin. import Bold from '@ckeditor/ckeditor5-editor-basic-styles/src/bold'; const config = { plugins: [ Essentials, Bold ] };
+import { // A preset of plugins is a plugin as well.
+Essentials, // The bold plugin.
+Bold } from 'ckeditor5'; const config = { plugins: [ Essentials, Bold ] };

 Note: To load additional plugins, you should use the